 Thus, the complex and versatile nature of clays, as well as their numerous uses and applications, demand that clay engineers have a multidisciplinary education.

-IMACS (International Master in Advanced Clay Science) is the first multi-disciplinary programme that brings together the widely-distributed knowledge of clays.
-IMACS is an integrated 2 years master programme delivered by four Universities : the University of Poitiers (France), the Technical University of Crete (Chania - Greece), the University of Aveiro (Portugal) and the Federal University of Rio Grande Do Sul (Porto Alegre – Brazil), and is supported by the French Clay Group (GFA) and AIPEA (International Association for the Study of Clay Minerals) which are associated members of IMACS.
-This programme approved by the European Commission under a very competitive application scheme as an Erasmus Mundus Joint Master programme in July 2009.
-During the first year, basic knowledge on clays, recent developments in clays and analytical techniques are provided, followed by a first specialization in Environment, soil and geological systems.
-After this training period, a master project completes the first year programme.
-The second year incorporates two specializations 1) Geomaterials and civil engineering, and 2) Advanced clay – nanomaterials, and Healing minerals.
-The master thesis (4 to 6 months) completes this second year and can be carried out at any of the partner research laboratories which constitute a network of more than 20 labelled research laboratories and numerous private companies.
+IMACS (International Master in Advanced Clay Science) is the first multi-disciplinary program that brings together the widely-distributed knowledge of clays.
+IMACS is an integrated 2 years master program delivered by four Universities : the University of Poitiers (France), the Technical University of Crete (Chania - Greece), the University of Aveiro (Portugal) and the Federal University of Rio Grande Do Sul (Porto Alegre – Brazil), and is supported by the French Clay Group (GFA) and AIPEA (International Association for the Study of Clay Minerals) which are associated members of IMACS.
+This program approved by the European Commission under a very competitive application scheme as an Erasmus Mundus Joint Master program in July 2009.
+During the first year, basic knowledge on clays, recent developments in clays and analytical techniques are provided, followed by the first specialization in Environment, soil, and geological systems.
+After this training period, a master project completes the first year program.
+The second-year incorporates two specializations 1) Geomaterials and civil engineering, and 2) Advanced clay – nanomaterials, and Healing minerals.
+The master thesis (4 to 6 months) completes this second year and can be carried out at any of the partner research laboratories which constitute a network of more than 20 labeled research laboratories and numerous private companies.

-The objective of this Master is to form high level graduates by providing them a wide range of competences with applications in Environment, Earth Sciences, Materials (Geomaterials and Nanomaterials)...
-The interdisciplinary of the IMACS programme gives access to a large job market on the international level.
-A great number of research laboratories will be able to welcome for PhD IMACS students.
-IMACS students will be attractive for any engineer vacant positions requiring clay knowledge (Environment and waste management, Civil Engineering, Soils, Industries linked with mineral and energetic resources, Geo materials, Cement and Ceramic industry, Nano-materials, Cosmetics and medicine...).
+The objective of this Master is to form high-level graduates by providing them a wide range of competences with applications in Environment, Earth Sciences, Materials (Geomaterials and Nanomaterials)...
+The interdisciplinary of the IMACS program gives access to a large job market on the international level.
+A great number of research laboratories will be able to welcome for Ph.D.
+IMACS students.
+IMACS students will be attractive for any engineer vacant positions requiring clay knowledge (Environment and waste management, Civil Engineering, Soils, Industries linked with mineral and energetic resources, Geomaterials, Cement and Ceramic industry, Nano-materials, Cosmetics, and medicine, etc.).

 The teaching language is English.
-The completion of the curriculum is rewarded by a Master Degree or multiple Master Degrees depending on the student mobility.
+The completion of the curriculum is rewarded with a Master Degree or multiple Master Degrees depending on the student mobility.

 This Masters Course is open to students holding a BSc (or a degree equivalent to 180 ECTS) or an academic equivalence based on professional experience (validation of acquired experience is required), and a fluent understanding of the English language.